ToonWeyens/PB3D/README.md

 ## Changelog

+## 2.41:
+* Added check for problematic filenames with a dot in the VMEC files.
+* Default order for `coord_F2E` is now 1, as there appeared to be a problem with very large corrections for order 2 at specific points for ITER cases.
+* Guess in `coord_F2E` is now 2nd order.

 ## 2.40:
 * Fixed important bug where check on reverse shear regions was wrong and virtually no simulations would ever run.
 * Improved output of this check.